pauldambra/pauldambra.github.io/_posts/2010-03-29-quack-quack-says-duck-now-with-added.md

 And now I have a slightly more toddler-proof toddler game.

-You can view all of the source code and download an install cab [here](http://qqstd.codeplex.com/)
+At the time of writing you could view all of the source code and download an install cab at codeplex `qqstd.codeplex.com` but that site is dead now :(